SimonGomezUniv/doc/td_auth.md

-# Authentication in MOTUS app
+# Authentication app

-Goal of this TD is to implement a simple authentication in your motus APP
+Goal of this TD is to implement a simple authentication in a new nodejs App

 we are going to follow the express good practice regarding this topic :
 [http://expressjs.com/en/advanced/best-practice-security.html#dont-use-the-default-session-cookie-name](http://expressjs.com/en/advanced/best-practice-security.html#dont-use-the-default-session-cookie-name)